Engage: Cell Comparisons

 To see for yourself, click on the picture below.
 It opens in a new window and links to a microbial clock activity and slideshow.
+(This activity requires Microsoft Internet Explorer to open.)
 Read through the information and then start the microbial clock activity.
 Not only will you learn about how fast bacteria reproduce but also how they become disease resistant.

 The Microbial Clock activity was created by WGBH Educational Foundation Clear Blue Sky Productions, Inc. ©2001 All Rights Reserved.

 These prokaryotes aren't really ugly, but they may live in some extreme and unsavory or "ugly" conditions: places that are too salty, too hot, or filled with noxious gases.
 The archaebacteria are also called extremophiles and are actually classified differently than the bacteria we discussed earlier.
 In fact, they have their own domain name, Archea, which comes from the Greek word meaning "ancient."
 They are still prokaryotes, but you can think of them as the bacteria living off the edge.